raisely/lockup/README.md

 ### Installing

 Lockup is built and tested on node 8.
-You can run it using `npx` to install and execute.
+Simply clone the repo and run `node lockup` to run it

 ### Configuration

 ```
-node index.js config
+node lockup config
 ```

 This will ask you which apps you wish to secure and any special details about them